beriaacan/Personal-Projects/Banking Transaction Analysis/README.md

 Please contact me any problem.

 ## License
-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Data files © Original Authors